mhchavez/SCMA-Notebook.io/_post2/2019-11-01-Phylosift.md

 ## Analyzig our data set

 In these section we obtained the result for a data set SRR100123.fastq.
-These dataset belongs to a study of the fecal microbiome and the associated functions of 5 healthy cats.
+These dataset belongs to a study of the fecal microbiome and the associated functions of 5 healthy cats.The Kronos plot generated after running the command is showed in the following figures.
+It is an interactive view showing the composition at different taxonomic levels.

 <table>
   <td><p align="center"><img src="/IMAGES/nt2/bacteriacomposition.jpg"></p></td>